 - 7.1 Pupils are expected to act with responsibility and show consideration at all times.
 They must adhere to the School's aims, values, and expectations (Appendix 1). - 7.2 Pupils are educated about good behaviour through the operation of the School's curriculum, PSHE, relationships education / relationships and sex education programme(s) and the School's pastoral support systems.
 Pupils are encouraged to act responsibly and, through the operation of this policy, to accept responsibility for their behaviour.
-This includes teaching pupils explicitly what good behaviour looks like (for example, through the teaching of the School rules, good habits and routines).
+This includes teaching pupils explicitly what good behaviour looks like (for example, through explicitly teaching the School's values and expectations, and practising good habits and routines).